armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 # Make the change to the config
 ...
 # Push the branch and make a pull request
+...
 ```

-You can control who can make or apply changes through your current organization authorization policies and ensure that any configuration change
-is auditable, reviewed, and reversible.
+Changes are controlled via your current organization authorization policies ensuring any configuration change is auditable, reviewed, and reversible.